KhronosGroup/Vulkan-Hpp/docs/Usage.md

       break;
     default:
 #ifdef __cpp_lib_unreachable
-      std::unreachable(); // will never get here, as other return codes are errors, and will throw
+      std::unreachable(); // will never get here, as other return codes are errors, and is guaranteed to throw instead
 #elif defined(__GNUC__) || defined(__clang__)
       __builtin_unreachable();
 #elif defined(_MSC_VER)